 For the Cartesian coordinates used in eqs.
 (20.1-20.8), the coordinate axes are straight lines.
 However, on Earth we prefer to define x to follow the Earth's curvature toward the East, and define y to follow the Earth's curvature toward the North.
-If U and V are defined as velocities along these spherical coordinates, then add the following terms to the right side of the horizontal momentum equations (20.1-20.3):
+If U and V are defined as velocities along these spherical coordinates, then add the following terms (20.1b - 20.3b) to the right sides of momentum eqs.
+(20.1 - 20.3), respectively: